letorterwan/azure-automation-start-stop-vm/README.md

 2. Deploy the tag on your target VMs (check the *locals.tf* file for tag sample)
 3. Get rid of the sample VM if you don't need to test it first
 4. Rename the *terraform.tfvars.sample* file into *terraform.tfvars* and update the subscription ID
-5. Update the *r-runbooks.tf* file to define schedules according to your needs and update if necessary the parameters sent to the runbook (see Runbook part below)
+5. Update the *locals.tf* file to define schedules according to your needs and update if necessary the parameters sent to the runbook in the *r-runbook.tf* file (see Runbook part below)

 ## Runbook